 The population of Cork is set to grow by almost 40% by 2031, with demands for accommodation set to swell in tandem.
 And already high rents are expected to rise too.

-A recent analysis projected that rents will rise by over 30% by 2028, with lack of supply a key issue pushing rents upwards and leaving people with few options in the heart of the city.
+Rents in the city are expected to rise by over 30% by 2028, with lack of supply a key issue pushing rents upwards and leaving people with few options in the heart of the city.